chronologicaldot/CopperLang/README.md

 * Defining UNDEF_COPPER_ENABLE_NUMERIC_NAMES prevents names from being allowed to contain numbers.

+### Build Warnings

+This project has been compiled with -Wall and -Wfatal-errors on GCC.
+However, when compiled with foreign functions, it warns of the unused variable "index".
+This variable is used within foreign functions and is sometimes needed, sometimes not.
+To eradicate this warning will require removing and not using certain sections of the foreign function handling code.
+This code is not necessary but a great convenience.

 #### Extension Flags

-* Defining ENABLE_COPPER_INTEGER_BOUNDS_CHECKS enableds bounds checks for the unsigned long extension.
+* Defining ENABLE_COPPER_INTEGER_BOUNDS_CHECKS enables bounds checks for the unsigned long extension.
-* Defining ENABLE_COPPER_ULONG_BOUNDS_CHECKS enableds bounds checks for the unsigned long extension.
+* Defining ENABLE_COPPER_ULONG_BOUNDS_CHECKS enables bounds checks for the unsigned long extension.

 ## Incorporating into other Projects

 You need to include the core interpreter files, as given in section <i>Project Structure and Building</i>.

-All interaction with the virtual occurs through the small Cu::Engine API.
+All interaction with the interpreter occurs through the small Cu::Engine API.
 A normal process is as follows:
 * creating the engine
 * setting the logger